 PGS Access Westralia: Evolution of Seismic Imaging

-Exploration with 2D seismic continues to be an integral part of early evaluation for frontier hydrocarbon plays around the world.
-Large scale regional 2D structural framework surveys continue to provide additional insight into known trends and are regularly referred to for clarity and ground-truthing when a new petroleum play is proposed.
+2D seismic plays an integral role in early evaluations of frontier hydrocarbon plays around the world.
+Large-scale regional 2D structural framework surveys provide insight into known trends and are regularly referred to for clarity and ground-truthing when a new petroleum play is proposed.

 The main challenges for the data processing lie in the variability and complexity of the geology, and the limited (2D) recorded wavefield.
 These include: